-If a staff member misses the on-site COVID-19 testing provided by the County because they were not working on the date of the County testing, the County will determine if the staff member can continue to work while still complying with the above policy requirements until such time as the next on-site COVID-19 testing occurs, depending on the circumstances of each case.
-Alternatively, a staff member may obtain testing through a health care provider or testing facility of their choice.
-Staff who choose this option must provide documentation from their health care provider indicating the individual was tested for COVID-19, the date of the test and the results.
+If a staff member misses required COVID-19 testing provided by the County because they were not working on the date of the County testing opportunity, the County will determine if the staff member can continue to work while still complying with the above policy requirements until such time as the next COVID-19 testing opportunity occurs, depending on the circumstances of each case.
+Alternatively, a staff member may obtain testing on their own time and provide documentation indicating the date of the test and the results.
 The County will determine if the staff member can continue to work until such time as they are able to provide the required documentation, depending on the circumstances of each case.
-Staff may be required to show documentation that they have taken the test through an outside provider and are awaiting results.

-If a staff member misses a required test and is unable to continue working until they comply with the testing requirement, they will be considered non-compliant with this policy, as discussed below in Section VI.
+If a staff member misses a required test and is unable to continue working until they comply with the testing requirement, they will be considered non-compliant with this policy, as discussed below in Section V.

-H. Test Results and Confidentiality.
+4. Disclosure of Test Results and Confidentiality.